massdriver-cloud/aws-mq-rabbitmq/operator.md

 - **Security:**
   - Automatically generates strong, random passwords.
   - Configures the necessary IAM policy documents for access control and security.
+  - Encrypted using AWS KMS, with KMS policy specifically crafted for RabbitMQ.

 ### Runbook